Latest Blog Posts

 Muffin tins can hold paint for those touch up jobs around the house.

-4. Egg cartons are good for jewellery or small craft items, beads, “googly eyes”, stickers, glitter.
+4. Egg cartons are good for jewellery or small craft items, beads, “googly eyes”, stickers, and glitter.
 It also makes a good desk drawer organizer for tacks, paper clips, binder clips, keys, etc

 5. Plastic containers from fruit, vegetables, take-out food, and baby wipes can be used to hold markers, pencil crayons and pens